 Yet another algorithm determines whether and how long to wait to ask the question—or a different version of it—again.
 Based on research by neuroscientists like our SAB’s Dan Schacter and Kathleen McDermott, Amplifire modulates learners’ dopamine levels to keep them engaged and optimize their learning.

-In Amplifire, your brain can’t tell that it isn’t playing a game.
+All this is happening behind our deceptively simple interface.
+Your brain responds like it’s playing a game.
 We could add blinking lights and cash-register sounds…but it wouldn’t make the learning any more powerful.

-There’s much more.
-Reach out here and we’ll be happy to walk you through it.
+This is the tip of the iceberg.
+Reach out here and we’ll be happy to take you on a deeper dive.